Preventing a Child From Becoming an Orphan Changes Everything

 HELP THEM SURVIVE AND STABILIZE

-The family is safe, getting at least two meals a day, the children are in school.
+Make sure the family is safe, getting at least two meals a day, and that the children are in school.

 3.